Leaving politics behind, Russian-U.S. crew blasts off for space

 CAPE CANAVERAL, Florida Two Russian cosmonauts and a U.S. astronaut blasted off for six-month stay aboard the International Space Station on Tuesday, a partnership unaffected by the political rancor and economic sanctions triggered by Russia's annexation of Crimea.

 The Russian Soyuz rocket carrying cosmonauts Alexander Skvortsov and Oleg Artemyev and NASA astronaut Steven Swanson lifted off at 5:17 p.m.
-EDT from the Baikonur Cosmodrome in Kazakhstan.
+EDT/2117 GMT from the Baikonur Cosmodrome in Kazakhstan.

 "The crew is in no danger.
 The Soyuz (is) equipped with plenty of consumables to go even beyond the next two days, should that be become necessary.
 Nobody expects that that will be the case," mission commentator Rob Navias said during a NASA Television broadcast.